Anshag45/GENAI_Project-Advanced-MCQ-Generator/README.md

-# GENAI_Project-Advanced-MCQ-Generator
-# 🧠 Advanced MCQ Generator Using Generative AI
+# 🧠 GENAI_Project – Advanced MCQ Generator Using Generative AI

-An AI-powered full-stack web application that automatically generates Multiple Choice Questions (MCQs) from web articles using Natural Language Processing and Generative AI.
-Built for educators, students, and trainers to simplify assessment creation with intelligent, customizable questions.
+An AI-powered full-stack web application that automatically generates Multiple Choice Questions (MCQs) from web articles using Natural Language Processing (NLP) and Generative AI.
+Designed for educators, students, and trainers, this tool streamlines assessment creation with intelligent, customizable questions.

 ---

 ## 🚀 Features

-- 🌐 **URL-based Content Extraction** – Scrape text from any user-provided webpage using Beautiful Soup.
+- 🌐 **URL-based Content Extraction** – Scrapes meaningful content from webpages using BeautifulSoup.
-- 🤖 **AI-powered Question Generation** – Automatically generate context-aware and grammatically valid MCQs using SpaCy + custom logic.
+- 🤖 **AI-driven Question Generation** – Generates high-quality MCQs using OpenAI GPT models and SpaCy NLP techniques.
-- 🎚️ **Custom Generation Settings** – Choose:
+- 🎚️ **Custom Generation Settings** – Tailor your quiz with:
   - Number of Questions
   - Difficulty Level (Easy / Medium / Hard)
-  - Number of Correct Answers per Question
+  - Number of Correct Answers
-  - Temperature Control (to adjust AI randomness)
+  - Temperature Control (AI creativity)
-- 📝 **Answer Explanations & Hints** – Every question includes detailed feedback and an optional hint for learning reinforcement.
+- 🧠 **Hints and Explanations** – Enhances understanding with helpful hints and explanations for each question.
-- 📄 **Download as PDF** – Export question sets as PDF with or without answers.
+- 📄 **PDF Export** – Export MCQs with or without answers for offline usage.
-- 🔐 **JWT Authentication** – Secure login and user session management.
+- 🔐 **Secure Authentication** – Login system using JWT tokens.
-- 📦 **MongoDB Backend** – Store and retrieve generated questions using a fast and scalable NoSQL database.
+- 🧾 **Session Management** – Save your generated content securely using MongoDB.
+- 🧪 **Tested Workflow** – Robust input handling, grammar checks, and end-to-end generation validation.

 ---